DEIM-Management-System/Manual/ovice_manual.md

     5F Oral-EFG
     6F Oral-HJK

-3. Use the meeting object
+3. Use the meeting room
-   A meeting object is set up for each oral presentation in the Q&A and interactive presentations.
-By connecting to the meeting object, you can talk and share the screen with all the connected participants.
+   A meeting room will be set up for each presentation in the oral question and answer session and interactive presentation.
+By entering the conference room, you can talk and share the screen with everyone in the conference room without being disturbed from outside.
-   * Connect: Double-click the meeting object.
-If the connection is successful, a line will be drawn between the icon and the meeting object.
-(You need to be close to the meeting object to be able to connect.)
+   * Enter the meeting room: You can enter the meeting room by clicking within the square of the meeting room.
-   * Disconnect: Automatically disconnects when the meeting object is a certain distance away.
+   * Exit the meeting room: Click the door button on the right side of the bottom to leave the meeting room.
-   * Screen Sharing: Right click on the meeting object and the screen sharing icon will appear.
+   * Screen sharing: Click on the screen button in the middle of the bottom side to share the screen (if you want to share audio such as video, check "Share system audio").

 4. Ohter operations in oVice
    * Rename: You can change the name by clicking on your icon.